-Pursuant to Paragraph 15.23 of the Bursa Securities' MMLR, the external auditors have reviewed and reported the results thereof to the Board.
-The review was a limited assurance engagement performed in accordance with Malaysian Approved Standard on Assurance Engagements, ISAE 3000, Assurance Engagements Other than Audits or Reviews of Historical Financial Information and AAPG 3, Guidance for Auditors on Engagements to Report on the Statement on Risk Management and Internal Controls Included in the Annual Report.
+Pursuant to Paragraph 15.23 of the Bursa Securities' MMLR, the External Auditors have reviewed and reported the results thereof to the Board.
+The review was a limited assurance engagement performed in accordance with Malaysian Approved Standard on Assurance Engagements, ISAE 3000, Assurance Engagements Other than Audits or Reviews of Historical Financial Information and RPG 5 (Revised), Guidance for Auditors on Engagements to Report on the Statement on Risk Management and Internal Controls Included in the Annual Report.

-Based on the limited assurance engagement performed, the external auditors, Messrs Baker Tilly Monteiro Heng PLT, have reported to the Board that nothing has come to their attention that causes them to believe that this Statement is not prepared, in all material respects, in accordance with the disclosures required by paragraphs 41 and 42 of the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers, nor is factually inaccurate.
+Based on the limited assurance engagement performed, the External Auditors, Messrs Baker Tilly Monteiro Heng PLT, have reported to the Board that nothing has come to their attention that causes them to believe that this Statement is not prepared, in all material respects, in accordance with the disclosures required by paragraphs 41 and 42 of the Guidelines, Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers, nor is factually inaccurate.

-This Statement has been approved by the Board of Amtel Holdings Berhad resolution on 18 March 2021.
+This Statement has been approved by the Board of Amtel Holdings Berhad on 9 March 2022.